16 Top-Rated Things to Do in Westport, CT

 13. Enjoy a Picnic at Sherwood Island State Park

 Sherwood Island State Park offers visitors a slew of ways to be active in the great outdoors.
 Whether you're hoping to fly a kite on the sand, traipse through the forest, or fish off a rocky pier, you'll be fully entertained in this 235-acre natural wonderland.
+This is home to one of the state's best beaches.

 The tri-colored sand (it turns stripes of red, black, and tan as the tide washes in and out) is soft and vast, encouraging visitors to set up and spend the entire day.
 You'll find concession stands, restrooms, and outdoor showers, as well as a large, covered picnic area.